Union of Shop, Distributive and Allied Workers: Campaigns

-Freedom From Fear
+Violence against retail workers

-Usdaw campaigns against violence, threats and abuse experienced by retail workers.
-Activity includes an annual awareness campaign, including Respect Week each autumn, workplace surveys, and advocacy for clearer protections in law.
-It has successfully lobbied for change, including the Protection of Workers (Retail and Age-restricted Goods and Services) (Scotland) Act 2021, which criminalised violence towards retail staff in Scotland, and the Crime and Policing Bill 2025 across England and Wales, which will introduce similar measures in England and Wales.
+Usdaw has been campaigning against violence, threats and abuse experienced by retail workers since the early 2000s Activity includes an annual awareness campaign, including Respect Week each autumn, workplace surveys, and advocacy for clearer protections in law. which it has been praised for in the House of Commons, namely for its contributions towards the addition of a specific criminal offence of assault a shopworker in the Crime and Policing Bill in 2025.

 National Minimum Wage

 Usdaw was one of the main unions that campaigned for the introduction of the National Minimum Wage in the 1980s and 1990s.
 It was finally introduced by the Labour Government in 1999 and provides a legal minimum for workers in the UK on pay.
 In the 2024 General Election, Usdaw campaigned for a National Living Wage of £12 an hour.
 Usdaw also engages in consultations around the setting of both the National Living Wage and Real Living Wage, and has been calling for an end to ‘rip-off’ youth rates.